8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/20220701/content.md

 2. What my insurance paid.
 3. How much I owe.

-All the numbers matched, so, I paid the bill through the app and didn’t think much about it.
+All the numbers on the bill matched the claim, so, I paid the bill through the app and didn’t think much about it.

 The second bill came in and it was two pages.
 I was able to match two of the three numbers from the first page to a claim in the app.
 I wasn’t able to match any of the numbers on the second page to a single claim in the app.